Updated on July 25th, 2023 by Bob Ciura

 This is because there’s a swath of evidence to suggest that dividend stocks outperform.
 More specifically, dividend growth stocks outperform.

-There is no better example of this than the Dividend Aristocrats – a group of elite dividend stocks with 25+ years of consecutive dividend increases.
+There is no better example of this than the Dividend Aristocrats – a group of elite dividend stocks in the S&P 500 Index with 25+ years of consecutive dividend increases.

 The long-term performance of the Dividend Aristocrats is shown in the following graph.